USSBA/terraform-aws-rds-downsync/README.md

 ### Optional variables

 - sql_client: A SQL client version.
 Must be one of the following: postgresql-client-10 | postgresql-client-11 | postgresql-client-12 | mysql-client. defaults to `postgres-client-12`
+- scrub_enabled: Set to true to enable database scrubbing

-### Required variables
+## Required variables

 The following variables are required to be passed into the Terraform container.

-- database: A single RDS Identifier that need to be downsynced.
+- database: A single RDS Identifier that needs to be downsynced.
+- downsync_bucket_name: Name for the database downsync bucket.
+- scrub_bucket_name: Name for the database scrub bucket.
 - source_prefix: Prefix for the source and target aws resources.

 ### Source variables